Music Education in Multiage Learning Communities

 An internationally published author and composer, Lois’ has contributed articles, textbooks, chapter contributions, and webinars to the profession and music to the world community.
 Her instrumental and choral compositions, songs and musicals span a variety of levels of complexity, style, and instrumentation.
 Publishers of Lois’ work include MENC- Rowman & Littlefield; The National Association for Music Education; Transcontinental Music Publications; Sage Publications; Corwin Press; Oxford University Press; NAC of N. America; NAC International; LoVeeG Publishing, the Illinois State Music Teachers Association; The Wisconsin State Music Teachers Association; The Illinois Association for Gifted Children.

-Lois Veenhoven Guderian will be presenting on her topic ”Academic Service-Learning Collaborations between Higher Education and 4K-8 Schools for Mutually Beneficial Teaching and Learning in Music Education” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Lois Veenhoven Guderian presented on her topic ”Academic Service-Learning Collaborations between Higher Education and 4K-8 Schools for Mutually Beneficial Teaching and Learning in Music Education” at the 2016 NAfME National Conference in Dallas, TX.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.